 Many councillors hold monthly surgeries where people can speak to you about their problems.

 By law, your employer must allow you a reasonable amount of time off work to perform your duties as Councillor (Employment Rights Act 1996. s50).
 The amount of time allowed will depend on your responsibilities as Councillor and the effect it would have on your employers business.

-After elections, there will be an induction programme for new Councillors to help you find your way around the Council and the way it operates and many committees provide specific training around their roles,
+After elections, there will be an induction programme for new Councillors to help you find your way around the Council and the way it operates.
+Many committees provide specific training around their roles.

 Agendas and Minutes